Sybil Kathigasu: Freedom fighter

 Residing at No. 74, Main Street in Papan, Kathigasu and her husband secretly kept shortwave radio sets and listened to BBC World Service broadcasts.
 As she was able to speak fluent Cantonese, Kathigasu and her husband were able to quietly supply medicines, medical services and information to the resistance forces - members of 5th Independent Regiment Malayan People's Anti-Japanese Army (MPAJA).

 In July 1943, Kathigasu's husband was arrested.
 Kathigasu was arrested a month later.
 They were both subjected to cruel methods of torture from the Kempeitai.
 Kathigasu had to endure water torture, where water was forced down a victim's throat and Japanese soldiers would later step on the bloated stomach.
 Kathigasu also had to endure watching her husband and children getting tortured in front of her.

 Despite being interrogated and tortured by the Japanese military police for two years, Kathigasu and her husband persisted in their efforts and were thrown into Batu Gajah jail in Feb 1945.
 Kathigasu's husband was sentenced to 15 years imprisonment while she received a life sentence.
-After Malaya was liberated from the Japanese in August 1945, Kathigasu was flown to Britain for medical treatment.
+After Malaya was liberated from the Japanese in August 1945, she went to St Joseph Church in Batu Gajah to pray before Kathigasu was flown to Britain for medical treatment.
 There, she began writing her memoirs.

 Kathigasu received the George Medal for Gallantry several months before her death on 12 June 1948.

 Death and memorial

-Seven months after being freed, Kathigasu died on 12 June 1948 aged 48 in Britain and her body was buried in Lanark, Scotland.
-Her body was later returned in 1949 to Ipoh and reburied at the Roman Catholic cemetery beside St. Michael's Church opposite the Main Convent of the Holy Infant Jesus (now SMK Convent) on Brewster Road (now Jalan Sultan Idris Shah) in Ipoh.
+Kathigasu died on 12 June 1948 aged 48 in Britain and her body was buried in Lanark, Scotland.
+Her body was later returned in 1949 to Ipoh and reburied at the Catholic cemetery beside St. Michael's Church opposite the Main Convent of the Holy Infant Jesus (now SMK Convent) on Brewster Road (now Jalan Sultan Idris Shah) in Ipoh.
 It is reported that the cause of death was due to a wound on Kathigasu's jaw left by a Japanese soldier which led to fatal septicaemia.

 A road, Jalan Sybil Kathigasu, in Fair Park, Ipoh was named after Kathigasu after independence to commemorate her bravery.
 Today, the shop house at No. 74, Main Road, Papan, serves as a memorial to Kathigasu and her efforts.

+Veneration

+In July 2024, the Bishop of Penang, Cardinal Sebastian Francis, announced that, in light of her outstanding example of missionary witness, he was opening a cause to examine Kathigasu's life for her possible canonization.
+In consequence of this step, she is referred to as a Servant of God.